-- (1) A person may apply to the Registrar of Deeds to register the transfer of a land unit in the instances referred to in subsection (3)(a) to (c), only if the Municipality has issued a certificate in terms of this section. - (2) The Registrar of Deeds may register the transfer of a land unit in the instances referred to in subsection (3)(a) to (c) only if the Municipality has issued a certificate in terms of this section. - (3) The Municipality must issue a certificate to transfer a land unit contemplated in subsections (1) and (2) if the owner provides the Municipality with the following: - (a) where an owners' association has been established in respect of that land unit, a conveyancer's certificate confirming that money due by the transferor of the land unit to that owners' association has been paid, or that provision has been made to the satisfaction of the owners' association for the payment thereof; - (b) proof of payment of any existing contravention penalty due by the transferor of the land unit or proof of compliance with an instruction in a compliance notice issued to the transferor in terms of Chapter IX; - (c) in the case of the first transfer of a land unit arising from a subdivision, proof that- - (i) all common property arising from the subdivision has been transferred to the owners' association as contemplated in section 29(3)(e) or will be transferred to the owners' association simultaneously with the registration of the transfer of that land unit; - (ii) land needed for public purposes or other municipal infrastructure as contemplated in terms of a condition imposed under section 66 has been transferred to the Municipality or will be transferred to the Municipality simultaneously with the registration of the transfer of that land unit; - (iii) the engineering services and amenities that must be provided in connection with the subdivision are available; and - (iv) a certificate contemplated in section 20(6) has been issued by the Municipality.
+- (1) A person may apply to the Registrar of Deeds to register the transfer of a land unit, a certificate of title or certificate of consolidated title, as the case may be, in any of the instances referred to in subsection (3)(a) to (d) only if the Municipality has issued a certificate in terms of this section. - (2) The Registrar of Deeds may register the transfer of a land unit, a certificate of title or certificate of consolidated title, as the case may be, in any of the instances referred to in subsection (3)(a) to (d) only if the Municipality has issued a certificate in terms of this section. - (3) The Municipality must issue a certificate to transfer a land unit contemplated in subsections (1) and(2) if the owner provides the Municipality with the following: - (a) where an owners' association has been established in respect of that land unit, a conveyancor's certificate confirming that money due by the transferor of the land unit to that owner's association has been paid, or that provision has been made to the satisfaction of the owners' association to the payment thereof; - (b) in the case of any existing contravention penalty due by the transferor of the land unit, proof of payment of the penalty or proof of compliance with an instruction in a compliance notice issued to the transferor in terms of Chapter IX; - (c) in the case of the first registration of the transfer of ownership of a land unit arising from a subdivision to any person other than the developer and where an owners' association is constituted, proof that- - (i) all common property arising from the subdivision has been transferred to the owners' association by virtue of section 29(3)(e); or - (ii) all common property arising from the subdivision will be transferred to the owners' association simultaneously with the registration of the transfer of that land unit; - (d) in the case of the first registration of the transfer of ownership, a certificate of consolidated title or certificate of registered title of a land unit arising from a subdivision and that leads to the confirmation of the subdivision, proof that- - land needed for public purposes or other municipal infrastructure as contemplated in terms of a condition imposed under section 66 has been transferred to the Municipality or will be transferred to the Municipality simultaneously with the registration of the transfer of that land unit, certificate of consolidated title or certificate of registered title; - (ii) the engineering services and amenities that must be provided in connection with the subdivision are available; and - (iii) a certificate contemplated in section 20(6) has been issued by the Municipality.